mohithannadata12390/AI-resume-analyzer/hiring-agent/README.md

 Every year companies receive 50,000–60,000 intern applications.
 No human can read that many resumes well.
 This tool was built to *rank* them — helping decide which resumes to read first.
 Resumes scoring below the cutoff are filtered out, but the cutoff is intentionally set very low so only candidates at the very bottom of the distribution are removed.
 The vast majority pass through to human review, where the real decisions are made.

-Since this was built, HackerRank has also shipped [AI Interviewer (Chakra)](https://www.hackerrank.com/products/ai-interviewer/) to automate the first round of interviews — so candidates are no longer assessed on their resume alone.

 **On the default model:**

 The repo ships with `gemma4:latest` as the default because it runs locally on most laptops without any cloud API key.
 Actual intern resumes at HackerRank are evaluated using a top-tier Gemini model.
 The repo ships with a demo config, not the production one.